-Current research is focused on further understanding of the specific physiologic pathways responsible for normal sexual function, developing new, more effective agents for managing ED and understanding how cavernous nerves heal and what factors can hasten the healing process.
+Current research is focusing on further understanding of the specific physiologic pathways responsible for normal sexual function, developing new, more effective agents for managing ED and understanding how cavernous nerves heal and what factors can hasten the healing process.
+Use of "gene" or "stem cell" technology may be possible in the future, allowing men and their partners to enjoy better sexual health.